Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Introduction

 \section{Introduction}

-The creation of ChatGPT \cite{kohnke_chatgpt_2023}, a Large Language Model (LLM) chatbot developed by OpenAI, has catalyzed groundbreaking changes across various sectors of society.
-By integrating human feedback into a pretrained LLM \cite{ouyang_training_2022}, ChatGPT excels in a range of Natural Language Processing (NLP) tasks, including machine translation, information retrieval, and question-answering interaction \cite{liu_summary_2023}.
-One of ChatGPT's key advantages is its accessibility to real-world users, facilitated by conversational interactions through web interfaces and the ability to customize its functionality via prompt engineering \cite{liu_summary_2023}.

 ChatGPT emerges as a transformative tool in education \cite{kasneci_chatgpt_2023}, where a fast-growing number of students and teachers adopted ChatGPT to generate personalized feedback and assist in the creation of learning materials at any time and place \cite{fuchs_exploring_2023, baidoo-anu_education_2023}.
 In particular, ChatGPT has been successful in the domain of language learning, where students with different levels of language proficiency can benefit from customized resources \cite{baskara2023exploring}.
-Thus various stakeholders in language learning recognize ChatGPT as a powerful auxiliary tool for adaptive and personalized learning \cite{kasneci_chatgpt_2023}.

 While ChatGPT offers exciting opportunities, there exist a variety of challenges to using it in the field of education.
 Along with other LLM-based services, ChatGPT is prone to produce inaccurate information, hallucinations, and a wide range of biases \cite{gupta_chatgpt_2023, alkaissi_artificial_2023, ray_chatgpt_2023, rahman_chatgpt_2023}.
 Educational experts also have warned that an over-reliance on ChatGPT may undermine students' critical thinking and problem-solving abilities \cite{rahman_chatgpt_2023, ray_chatgpt_2023}.
-In particular, students who blindly copy-and-paste the answers from ChatGPT will miss the learning opportunity to develop a logical and consistent flow \cite{gupta_chatgpt_2023}.
-Lastly, ChatGPT may exacerbate educational disparities, as it generates meaningful responses for students who have the proficiency to formulate the right prompts.
+In particular, students who blindly copy and paste the answers from ChatGPT will miss the learning opportunity.